LL.M. in U.S. Law for International Lawyers – Core Curriculum (26 credit hours*)

 Civil Procedure, 3 credits (2100 minutes)

 This course examines the procedural aspects of civil disputes in the U.S., under both state and federal systems, and looks at the court systems and the processes of bringing and defending cases.
 The course will examine the unique U.S. process of the discovery of evidence, including depositions and document production.
-There will be an overview of alternative dispute resolution focusing on arbitration and mediation.

 Evidence, 2 credits (1400 minutes)